Iagrah99/nc-fe-project/README.md

-# Northcoders News Frontend Project
+# NC News Web App

 ## Project Summary

 Welcome to NC News!
-The project was built in React and styled using TailwindCSS.

 This project was built using React and styled with TailwindCSS.